openqasm/oqpy/README.md

 OpenQASM is an imperative programming language designed for near-term quantum computing algorithms and applications.
 [OpenQASM 3][openqasm3-docs] extends the original specification by adding support for classical logic, explicit timing, and pulse-level definitions.
-The latter is enabled via the use of [_calibration grammars_][pulse-docs] which allow quantum hardware builders to extend the language to support hardware-specific directives via `cal` and `defcal` blocks.
+The latter is enabled via the use of [_calibration grammars_][pulses-docs] which allow quantum hardware builders to extend the language to support hardware-specific directives via `cal` and `defcal` blocks.
 One such grammar is [OpenPulse][openpulse-docs], which provides the instructions required for pulse-based control of many common quantum computing architectures (e.g. superconducting qubits).